Suresh-kukumati/devTinder/homework.md

 - create a POST /signup API to add data to database
 - Push some documents using API calls from postman
 - Error Hnadling using try , catch

+- JS object() vs JSON ( Diffrences)
+- Add the express.json middleware to your app
+- Make your signup API dynamic to receive data from end user